Sometimes I write about something that has just come before me, and so it is with this story about a dancer – I found a note about meeting Kenneth.

 I have, or I must now say had a big part of my family in the US.
 Most of them emigrated when my mother was expecting me in 1950, but in 1975, after some dramatic years in the theater world, I decided to follow in the family foot steps and go to the US, to California.

 On my last evening in Stockholm, I ran in to two dancers that I had not seen for several years, and one of them was Kenneth.

 I did not see him for many years, but I heard that he lived in Israel, and danced for a ballet company there.
 I also heard that he had had an accident, where he fell off the stage.

-One day I received a phonecall.
+One day I received a phone call.
 It was Kenneth, and I was really surprised, because he had never called me before.
 He was very upset, and told me in a stern teacher´s voice to stop this at once.
 What kind of nonsense was this!
 What did I think I was doing!

 I don´t remember what I answered, I was kind of dazed.
-By this time I knew he was gay, and I thought it might be at least interesting to him.
+By this time I knew he was gay, and I thought it might be at least interesting to him, but…

 Some years passed, and then I was told he had AIDS, but that he, even though he was a patient in an AIDS Ward, refused to acknowledge that he had the virus.
-He refused almost all visits, he only accepted a male friend and a female dancer.
+He refused almost all visits, he only accepted a male friend, that I happened to know, and a female dancer.

-He seemed to be hiding a bit under his sheet, looking at us with big eyes, and suddenly he started singing an old fashioned song, about a little sick girl in a hospital bed, wasting away from something that was wrong in her chest.
+He seemed to be hiding a bit under his sheet, looking at us with big eyes, and suddenly he started singing an old fashioned song about a little sick girl in a hospital bed, wasting away from something that was wrong in her chest.

 When they arrived he was still warm, and his friend said that it was the last warmth they received from him, and that they loved him.

+Kenneth didn´t want a funeral, no obituary, nothing.
 The dancer brought his ashes to Tel Aviv, and early one morning she walked out in the water, and spread his ashes.
 It was very still, she said, but suddenly a wave came and took the ashes away.